cityofaustin/projects/_projects/equitable-green-jobs/about/grant-details.md

 position: 1
 ---

 Here's what you need to know to apply for an Equitable Green Jobs grant.
-If you have questions about the grant, please send them to Daniel Culotta in the City of Austin Innovation Office.
-He can be reached at at daniel.culotta@austintexas.gov
+If you have questions about the grant, please send them to Daniel Culotta in the City of Austin Innovation Officeat [daniel.culotta@austintexas.gov](mailto:daniel.culotta@austintexas.gov).

 ### [Submit your Equitable Green Jobs grant application here.](https://airtable.com/shrCIw4MYPiOezJ7j) **You must submit your application prior to 5:00pm Central Standard Time on Wednesday, September 4, 2019**